What Moltbook Reveals About the Agent Economy: The Missing Identity Layer

 These aren't theoretical questions.
 They're questions that platforms handling agent interactions will face repeatedly as the agent economy scales.

-The agent economy isn't coming, it's here.
-Thousands of autonomous agents are already interacting, making decisions, and taking actions across platforms.
-This will accelerate dramatically as agents become more capable and more widely deployed.
+The agent economy is here.
+Thousands of autonomous agents are already interacting, making decisions, and taking actions.
+This will accelerate as agents become more capable.
+We have a choice: build the identity infrastructure proactively, or wait for a catastrophic breach to force regulatory intervention.

 Agents are interacting without identity.
 They're making trust decisions without verification mechanisms.
 They're building an economy without accountability infrastructure.

 This isn't sustainable.
-It's not even truly functional.
-It's just that the stakes have been low enough that failures haven't yet caused catastrophic harm.
+It's not even truly functional - it's just that the stakes have been low enough that failures haven't yet caused catastrophic harm.

 The companies, platforms, and builders who recognize this gap and invest in proper agent identity infrastructure won't just avoid breaches.
 They'll enable the regulated, trustworthy agent economy that emerges when autonomous systems can finally verify each other's claims and trace accountability back to responsible parties.